Modular fixed points in equivariant homotopy theory: Geometric and Modular Fixed Points

-We will continue by proving that the functor $\Psi^H$ is $\nH R$-linear - we will show the stronger statement that it is a morphism in $(\prlstmon)_{\Mod_{\nH R}(\spec)/}$.
+We will continue by proving that the functor $\Psi^H$ is $\nH R$-linear by showing the stronger statement that it is a morphism in $\calg(\prlst)_{\Mod_{\nH R}(\spec)/}$.
 We then continue by establishing basic properties about nested modular fixed points and naturality with respect to restriction along a group homomorphism.

 \begin{lem} Let $H \leq G$ be a $p$-subgroup and let $\xi_{\wgh}: \nH R_G \to \Phi_H(\nH \underl{R})$ be the ring map which corresponds to the identity on $R$ under the chain of adjunctions $(\nH R_G \to \Phi_H(\nH \underl{R})) \Leftrightarrow (\nH R_{\wgh} \simeq \Phi^H(\nH R_G) \to \nH \underl{R}) \Leftrightarrow (\nH R \to (\nH \underl{R})^{\wgh} \simeq \nH R) \Leftrightarrow (R \to R)$.
 Then the $\nH R$-linear structure on $\Mod_{\nH \underl{R}}(\specwgh)$ obtained from the symmetric monoidal composition